• Free Shipping For Product Orders Over $99!

 What Is Tracheal Collapse?

 Tracheal collapse is a genetic or congenital condition where the rings of cartilage in the trachea weaken over time and collapse.
 The trachea is the windpipe or airway that extends from your dog’s mouth down to the lungs.
-This flexible tube is held open with a series of rings.
-These rings are made of cartilage, and they may weaken or collapse due to age or genetic predisposition.
-When the rings collapse, they can make it harder for your dog to breathe, which can lead to coughing and wheezing.
-In the image above, you can see that the trachea (air tube) and esophagus (food tube) are beside each other.
+This flexible tube is held open with a series of rings made of cartilage.
+When the rings collapse, they can make it harder for your dog to breathe, which can lead to wheezing and a persistent honking cough.

 Tracheal collapse is a progressive condition that affects mostly toy and small-breed dog breeds, but it can occur in medium- to large-sized dogs as well.
 While dogs with severe congenital tracheal weakness may be diagnosed as puppies, most dogs are diagnosed when they are over the age of 6.
 As pets age, they lose elasticity and stability in the cartilage, joints, muscles and connective tissue.
 This, along with other secondary health conditions, contributes to more dogs being diagnosed later in life.